ClaudiuHKS/HGSM-HattrickGameServerManager/cz/addons/hgsm/readme.txt

         server_tick_rate_and_priority.cfg   The Main Configuration File                                                                         (JSON Type) stripper.cfg                        Entities To Be Removed From The Map                                                                 (JSON Type)

+        map_adder.ini                       Entities To Be Added To The Map                                                                     (INI Type)

         sys.cfg                             Commands To Be Sent To The System Via Cmd/ Terminal                                                 (INI Type)

         readme.txt                          Details                                                                                             (TXT Type)